02Logo WFAN 1010WINS WCBS tiny WLNYLogo

 Mail carrier: By law, the Postal Service cannot accept tips or gifts.
 If you do decide to tip anyway, a tip of about $20 is a safe bet.

-Cleaning Person: Does the person visit once or twice a week?
-Tip them one week’s pay.
+Cleaning Person: An unofficial standard is 10 to 15% of the cleaning bill.
 Consider tipping more if they do work more frequently.

 In Your NYC Apartment Building